jasonbayton/11ty/_src/blog/2023/04/android-enterprise-in-android-14.md

 If you're anything like me that'll be bittersweet; great for security in plugging a very obvious flaw with screenshots up to this point, but it's 100% something I've leveraged for years to overcome overly strict DLP policies preventing copy/paste, sharing outside the work profile, and so on.

+## Pausing the work profile

+In Android 14 Google are introducing the ability to pause, rather than turn off, the work profile.

+Think of it like an aggressive do not disturb mode for work apps, everything is still on and running in the background, but you're not alerted to anything.

+Why would you choose to pause a work profile rather than just turn it off?

+- Applications continue to receive notifications and data in the background, so you're not inundated by them when you turn the profile on.
+Work apps are immediately available when unpausing (no wait time, or sync required).
+- Update policies continue to apply, so they can do so in the background rather than when the profile is back on.
+Obviously apps shared between both profiles will update even if the work profile is turned off, but apps only in the work profile won't unless the profile is on, normally.
+- Cross profile contacts are identified, so you'll know you're getting a call from the boss while the profile is paused.
+When completely off the numbers aren't identified.

+The question I don't have an answer for at the moment is how this works with the policies that require a work profile to be turned on after a period of time.
+If a user can pause a work profile but still be considered having it _turned on_, this seems like a simple way of getting around that compliance requirement.

+## Direct work contact messaging

+Undoubtedly leaning on the new cross profile APIs above, personal apps will be able to directly message work profile contacts in supported applications.
+Undoubtedly this will be subject to IT policy, so watch out for that!

+## Gesture navigation between work and personal profiles in-app

+Rolling out with Google apps in the short term, Google is showcasing a new, more cohesive user experience when switching between profiles.

+This will be a drastic improvement on today's requirement that normally includes tapping into app settings or a context menu to switch to work, so I'm excited to see this!

 ## UWB (Ultra-Wideband) support

 [UWB](https://developer.android.com/guide/topics/connectivity/uwb) is having a bit of a moment recently, with a lot of attention from the media on the solution in the last few months alone.